Monkey: Cladogram with extinct families

 Below is a cladogram with some extinct monkey families.
 Generally, extinct non-hominoid simians, including early catarrhines are discussed as monkeys as well as simians or anthropoids, which cladistically means that Hominoidea are monkeys as well, restoring monkeys as a single grouping.
 It is indicated approximately how many million years ago (Mya) the clades diverged into newer clades.
 It is thought the New World monkeys started as a drifted "Old World monkey" group from the Old World (probably Africa) to the New World (South America).

 Relationship with humans

 The many species of monkey have varied relationships with humans.
 Some are kept as pets, others used as model organisms in laboratories or in space missions.
 They may be killed in monkey drives (when they threaten agriculture) or used as service animals for the disabled.

 In some areas, some species of monkey are considered agricultural pests, and can cause extensive damage to commercial and subsistence crops.
 This can have important implications for the conservation of endangered species, which may be subject to persecution.
 In some instances farmers' perceptions of the damage may exceed the actual damage.
 Monkeys that have become habituated to human presence in tourist locations may also be considered pests, attacking tourists.

+Public exhibition

+Many zoos have maintained a facility in which monkeys and other primates are kept within enclosures for public entertainment.
+Commonly known as a monkey house (primatarium), sometimes styled Monkey House, notable examples include London Zoo's Monkey Valley; Zoo Basel's Monkey house/exhibit; the Monkey Tropic House at Krefeld Zoo; Bronx Zoo's Monkey House; Monkey Jungle, Florida; Lahore Zoo's Monkey House; Monkey World, Dorset, England; and Edinburgh Zoo's Monkey House.
+Former cinema, The Scala, Kings Cross spent a short time as a primatarium.